 Even if you successfully transform how you think about stress, you’ll still encounter stress in your daily life.
 This is where the strategies in this section come in–to help you transform real-life stress into a useful resource for performance enhancement.

 During times of stress, pause to consider what you need most, e.g. to survive, perform, connect, or learn.
 Your body will respond based on your expectations.
-In our full book summary, we’ll dive into specific strategies/approaches you can use to:
+In our full 15-page summary, we’ll dive into specific strategies/approaches you can use to:

 (i) Transform threats to challenges: The key is to manage your perception and reaction so you trigger the Challenge Response for performance enhancement (instead of the Flight-or-Flight response), and convert anxiety to excitement.